finnerds/postgresql/README.md

-# Postgresql streaming and logical replication
+# Postgresql logical replication

+Logical replication in PostgreSQL allows users to perform a replication of tables and open a standby for writes of all table within a database.
+Whereas physical replication in PostgreSQL is a block level replication.
+In this case, each database in the master is replicated to a standby, and the standby is not open for writes ("read-only").

+With logical replication, a standby can have replication enabled from multiple masters.
+This could be helpful in situations where you need to replicate data from several PostgreSQL databases (OLTP) to a single PostgreSQL server for reporting and data warehousing.

+One of the biggest advantages of logical over streaming replication is that logical replication allows us to replicate changes from an older version PostgreSQL to a later version.

-The following steps show you how to stream replicate and logicly replicate postgresql data between masters and slaves, as how in the simplified "ascii-art"
+The following steps show you how to stream replicate replicate postgresql data between masters and standby, as how in the simplified "ascii-art":

-    clustera_master --> clustera_slave1
+    cluster_a_master --> cluster_a_standby_1
-		            |-> clustera_slave2
+		     |-> cluster_a_standby_2
 		     |
-    clusterb_master --> clusterb_slave
+    cluster_b_master --> cluster_b_standby_1

-Cluster A with streaming replication "-", and cluster B with logical replication "|".

 ## Steps to check your setup